-11.6.1 When Can a Minor Make Their Own Decisions?
+13.6.1 When Can a Minor Make Their Own Decisions?

-There are a number of matters that must be escalated to the Department or IGOC delegate for decision, both under the IGOC Act and as part of the Department's Duty of Care.
+There are a number of matters that must be escalated to the Department or IGOC delegate for decision, under the IGOC Act.
 These are outlined in this Manual.

 In other circumstances, and where the matter is routine or day-to-day, minors can make their own decisions and provide consent for themselves if they are able to understand the consequences of an issue and the options available to them.
 This will depend on a range of factors, including the age, maturity and experience of the individual minor.